 The Trustees ensure that the Trust delivers on its aims and provides support and challenge to individual schools.
 They have a key oversight role as well as being involved in the management and delivery of Trust services.
 Click the links below for more information about the Trustees.

 John has been involved in school governance for over fifteen years.
-After primary experience, he became a governor at a local secondary school, Archbishop Holgate’s, where he was elected Chair in 2008, a position to which he has held since then.
+After primary experience, he became a governor at a local secondary school, Archbishop Holgate’s, where he served as Chair from 2008 – 2022 and led the governing body’s response to the “outstanding” OFSTED inspection in October 2021.

 John spent the first half of his working life in various senior sales, marketing and operational roles working for a number of companies including Sainsbury and Nestlé.
 Since becoming self-employed in 2006 he has built a successful consulting business in both the private and public sectors.
 He also works as a trainer and specialises in delivering training on leadership and negotiation to more than a dozen blue chip companies in the commercial world, as well as working in the education and health sectors.